b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/governance_at_the_edge_v1_14102025.md

   Actor‑Network Theory: shows how networks are never fully open or closed, but stabilized through governance and translation.

 - Geoffrey Bowker & Susan Leigh Star – Sorting Things Out: Classification and Its Consequences (1999)
-  Demonstrates how categories and boundaries are necessary for order, but always political.
+  Demonstrates how categories and boundaries are necessary for order, but are always abstractions and political.
+"The map is not the territory."

 ---